tldr-pages/tldr/pages/common/crontab.md

 `0 10 * * * {{command_to_execute}}`

-- Sample job which runs every 10 minutes:
+- Sample crontab entry, which runs a command every 10 minutes:

 `*/10 * * * * {{command_to_execute}}`